benji181/Boxes-Api-polaris-digtech/README.md

 - Maven
   \`\`\`

-This comprehensive Spring Boot application provides all the requested functionality with proper validation, error handling, and a clean architecture.
+a comprehensive Spring Boot application provides all the requested functionality with proper validation, error handling, and a clean architecture.
 The service includes sample data, unit tests, and detailed documentation for easy setup and usage.